github/site-policy/Policies/github-privacy-statement.md

  - /articles/github-privacy-policy/
 ---

-Effective date: **May 25, 2018**
+Effective date: **December 7, 2018**

-Thanks for entrusting GitHub with your source code, your projects, and your personal information.
+Thanks for entrusting Transposit with your source code, your projects, your API credentials, and your personal information.
 Holding onto your private information is a serious responsibility, and we want you to know how we're handling it.

 ### The short version